 Master of Science (MSc) in Forensic Science, orientation Digital Investigation and Identification

 French.
 Recommended level : C1.
-Please note that a good understanding of English is necessary since most of the literature is published in English and a few courses may be taught in English.
+A good understanding of English is necessary since most of the literature is published in English and a few courses may be taught in English.

 The candidate must be a holder of a Bachelor of Science in Forensic Science affiliated to the “Forensic Science” study branch (swissuniversities).